-What are the best dual wireless in-ear monitor systems for every budget?
+What are the best popular dual wireless in-ear monitor systems for every budget?

 In-ear monitors are crucial for most bands and musicians.
 Unfortunately, many in-ear systems come with a relatively hefty price.
 That’s why many people are deciding to purchase dual systems instead.
 Dual in-ear monitor systems come with two or more receivers per transmitter.
 Thus, getting an overall better bang for the buck.
 After extensive research, testing, and help from a few musician friends; We formulated a list of the top 4 dual wireless in-ear monitor systems in every budget range.
 However, if you’re only looking for a pair of IEM earbuds without the system, see our top 6 affordable earbuds here.